Voxon-Development/zeta-lang/theory/WIT.md

 Pros over Both:
 - WIT IR can be pure and direct.
 You don’t need intermediate stack-based bytecode or virtual machine state juggling, which reduces complexity and overhead.
-- Since IR is a 1:1 with machine code, tooling can inspect generated IR or code for optimizations, static errors, dead code, etc, yet it has no performance overhead (only memory overhead)
+- Since IR is a 1:1 with machine code, tooling can inspect generated IR or code for optimizations, static errors, dead code, etc., yet it has no performance overhead (only memory overhead)
 WIT Cons:
-- Higher memory usage (Significantly lower than JIT especially at warmup times)
+- Higher memory usage (Significantly lower than JIT especially at warmup times, due to lack of unnecessary vtables, virtualization, unnecessary boxing, zero branch prediction, indirections, type checks and poor CPU utilization in general)
-- Still has profiler overhead (Optimized away in hot paths)
+- Still has profiler overhead + more `jmp`s for optimized paths (Optimized away on max optimized paths)
-- Still has warmup overhead due to lazy compilation (Compilers, especially like [zeta-lang](https://github.com/Voxon-Development/zeta-lang) is *extremely* fast for a few functions at a time, usually outweighs interpretation)